amalsaju/Amalsaju/README.md

 #### Also a Crypto Enthusiast

 - 🌱 I’m currently learning everything 🤣
+- 🥅 Loves making games and participating in game jams
+- 🔭 Likes to stay busy and code all the time
 - ⚡ Fun fact: Dota 2 is the best game ever :)
-- 🥅 Love making game and participating in game jams
-- 🔭 Likes to stay busy and code all the time

 ### Connect with me: